 The peel extract also has potential in the regulation of thyroid function and glucose metabolism.
-Besides antiperoxidative activity, C. sinensis extract has antithyroidal, hypoglycemic, and insulin stimulatory properties, which suggest its potential to improve both hyperthyroidism and diabetes mellitus.
+Besides antiperoxidative activity, C. sinensis extract has antithyroid, hypoglycemic, and insulin stimulatory properties, which suggest its potential to improve both hyperthyroidism (overactive thyroid) and diabetes mellitus.

 Anti-inflammatory, antidepressant, antiseptic, bactericidal, carminative, choleretic, digestive, fungicidal, hypotensive, sedative (nervous system), natural stimulant, stomachic, tonic.
 Reduces phlegm and treat coughs.
-Against acid indigestion (dyspepsia), and treats cancerous breast sores.
+Against acid indigestion (dyspepsia), works against high blood pressure and treats cancerous breast sores.
+Kidney stones prevention.

 Tincture: 1 - 3 ml. daily.

 Check with your homeopath.

 Comprehensive listing of species and how to grow them.